Role of intercalated Cobalt in the electronic structure of Co$_{1/3}$NbS$_2$: Discussion of experimental results

-However, Figs.~\ref{figk1} and \ref{figk2} also bring in the biggest difference between electronic structures of Co$_{1/3}$NbS$_2$ and the parent compound 2H-NbS$_2$.
-Entirely unforeseen by the latter, the "$\beta$-band" appears in the vicinity of the Fermi level, in the region too narrow in energy to be easily spotted in Fig.~\ref{nfig4} and in other spectra that present data in the entire binding energy range covered by the experiment.
-In the $k$-space, the $\beta$-band shows as the necklace of shallow and wide electron pockets positioned around K-points of the small Brillouin zone imposed by intercalation, weakly overlapping.
-Not only that the 2H-NbS$_2$ rigid-band picture cannot account for the $\beta$-band, but the same applies to any conceivable "deformation" of the 2H-NbS$_2$ bands.
-As mentioned in the previous section, a somewhat similar $\beta$-feature was first observed recently in sister compound Cr$_{1/3}$NbS$_2$.
+However, Figs.~\ref{Lfig06} and \ref{Lfig07} also bring in the most significant difference between electronic structures of Co$_{1/3}$NbS$_2$ and the parent compound 2H-NbS$_2$.
+Entirely unforeseen by the latter, the $\beta$-band appears in the vicinity of the Fermi level, in the region too narrow in energy to be easily spotted in Fig.~\ref{Lfig04} and in other spectra that present data in the entire binding energy range covered by the experiment.
+In the $k$-space, the $\beta$-band shows as the necklace of shallow and wide electron pockets positioned around K-points of the small Brillouin zone imposed by the intercalation, weakly overlapping.
+As mentioned in the previous section, a somewhat similar $\beta$-feature was first observed recently in sister compound Cr$_{1/3}$NbS$_2$ \cite{ Sirica2016, Sirica2020}.
 Despite this feature receiving much attention in Ref. \onlinecite{Sirica2020}, and being convincingly attributed to Cr orbitals, its origin remains elusive.
-In Co$_{1/3}$NbS$_2$ we observe the feature much more clearly, fully developed.
-The fact that the $\beta$-band gets increasingly pronounced at higher photon energies corroborates its Cobalt character.
+In Co$_{1/3}$NbS$_2$, we observe the feature much more clearly, fully developed.
+The fact that the $\beta$-band gets increasingly pronounced at higher photon energies corroborates its cobalt character.
 This goes well in hand with the Cr-origin of the $\beta$-feature in Cr$_{1/3}$NbS$_2$ concluded upon by other means.
 The possibility of the $\beta$-band/feature coming from magnetic atoms remaining on the surface upon cleavage seems very unlikely.
 The structured ARPES signal, well away from the $\Gamma$ point, would demand the surface reconstruction neatly ordering these atoms, which was not seen in Cr$_{1/3}$NbS$_2$.
-It should be further noted that no explanations of the $\beta$-feature\cite{Sirica2016,Sirica2020} or the $\beta$-band can be found in published {\it ab initio} electronic structure calculations in magnetically intercalated TMDs, and in Co$_{1/3}$NbS$_2$ in particular\cite{Nakayama2006, Mankovsky2016,Inoshita2019,Popcevic2019,Ghimire2018}.